Question (Q): How do I find answers to my questions?

 A. No you do not need to do a course to receive your qualification.
 The assessment recognises all forms of prior learning including experience gained “on the job”.
 As long as you can provide the necessary evidence in the form of workplace outputs (eg project management plan, status report etc) that your have developed you can (potentially) meet the required standards.

-A: BSB41515 Certificate IV in Project Management - Project Management Basics
+A: BSB40920 Certificate IV in Project Management Practice - Project Management Basics

-A: Several AGS Consulting & Training courses have been endorsed by the Australian Institute of Project Management; qualification courses are delivered via Agreement with Pro Leaders Academy (RTO 45024).
+A: Several AGS Consulting & Training courses have been endorsed by the Australian Institute of Project Management; qualification courses are delivered via Agreement with Australia Institute of Business and Technology 41138

 A: AQF 4 = Certificate IV, AQF 5 = Diploma and AQF 6 = Advanced Diploma.
 AQF = Australian Qualifications Framework.